Marco Polo: Early life and Asian travel

-In 1168, his great-uncle, Marco Polo, borrowed money and commanded a ship in Constantinople.
-His grandfather, Andrea Polo of the parish of San Felice, had three sons, Maffeo, yet another Marco, and the traveller's father Niccolò.
-This genealogy, described by Ramusio, is not universally accepted as there is no additional evidence to support it.

 His father, Niccolò Polo, a merchant, traded with the Near East, becoming wealthy and achieving great prestige.
 Niccolò and his brother Maffeo set off on a trading voyage before Marco's birth.
 In 1260, Niccolò and Maffeo, while residing in Constantinople, then the capital of the Latin Empire, foresaw a political change; they liquidated their assets into jewels and moved away.
 According to The Travels of Marco Polo, they passed through much of Asia, and met with Kublai Khan, a Mongol ruler and founder of the Yuan dynasty.
-Their decision to leave Constantinople proved timely.
-In 1261 Michael VIII Palaiologos, the ruler of the Empire of Nicaea, took Constantinople, promptly burned the Venetian quarter and re-established the Byzantine Empire.
-Captured Venetian citizens were blinded, while many of those who managed to escape perished aboard overloaded refugee ships fleeing to other Venetian colonies in the Aegean Sea.

 Almost nothing is known about the childhood of Marco Polo until he was fifteen years old, except that he probably spent part of his childhood in Venice.
 Meanwhile, Marco Polo's mother died, and an aunt and uncle raised him.
 He received a good education, learning mercantile subjects including foreign currency, appraising, and the handling of cargo ships; he learned little or no Latin.
 His father later married Floradise Polo (née Trevisan).

 In 1269, Niccolò and Maffeo returned to their families in Venice, meeting young Marco for the first time.
 In 1271, during the rule of Doge Lorenzo Tiepolo, Marco Polo (at seventeen years of age), his father, and his uncle set off for Asia on the series of adventures that Marco later documented in his book.